TL-B language

 _ 32intwbit:(A Bit) = 32IntWithBit;

-If you don't want to define type, but want to deserialize by this scheme you may use Any
+If you don't want to define a type but still wish to deserialize according to this scheme, you can use the Any

 _ my_val:(A Any) = Example;

-type we will fetch 32-bit integer and then rest of cell (bits&refs) to my_val
+type, we will fetch a 32-bit integer and then parse the remaining bits and references in the cell to assign to my_val

 .

-You can create complex types with several parameters:
+You can create complex types with multiple parameters:

 _ {X:Type} {Y:Type} my_val:(## 32) next_val:X next_next_val:Y = A X Y;